Neighbourhood Forums in Coventry

 They are an important way for local people to get involved and get things done on their doorstep and are organised by the council to enable the public to stake a claim for changes to happen locally.

-The forums meet regularly starting between 7.00pm and 9.00pm (St. Michael's forum is between 6.00pm and 8.00pm) in local venues and are led by one of the three councillors who represent each of the 18 wards on Coventry City Council.
+The forums meet regularly between 7.00pm - 9.00pm, except St. Michael's (6.00pm - 8.00pm) and Upper Stoke (6.30pm - 8.30pm).
+They meet in local venues and are led by one of the three councillors who represent each of the 18 wards on Coventry City Council.

 The forums also include other people who care about local neighbourhoods - council staff, police, community and voluntary groups - and that's why we want people like you, people who can talk about life on your doorstep and the things that matter most to your community.